nsaripalli/eau2/report/report.md

   eau2 use case, but is a limitation that needs to be refactored.

   - Wait and Get needs to be refactored, so we can request for non-existing keys.

+  - We have *two* viable demonstrations of a WordCount program (m4 and WordCount) in the last stages of development.
+This is meant to show how to use our eau2 system in order to meet the customer requests.
+The program is fully distributed.
+The former demo is meant to closely parrallel the customer application draft; the ladder is meant to show an alternative straightforward way to implement similar functionality with our design / architecture in mind.